 Analysis / Bias

 In reviewing the blog portion of this website, I found it well-sourced and stuck to the topic of misinformation campaigns in elections.
 All information was well-sourced to mostly mainstream credible news sources that ranged from Left-Center to Right-Center in bias.
 The Alliance for Securing Democracy has also developed a tool called Hamilton 68 that tracks Russian propaganda on Twitter.
 We cannot verify the accuracy of this tool, but the information is interesting and delivered without comment.
 The Intercept has also criticized the Alliance for Securing Democracy for presenting a right-leaning hawkish viewpoint.

 Editorially, we found a slightly right-leaning bias that favors a more interventionist perspective, but not enough to move this source out of the least biased category.

 Failed Fact Checks

 - None in the Last 5 years.
 IFCN fact-checkers use them.

 Overall, we rate the Alliance for Securing Democracy as a slightly right-leaning least biased source.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
 (D. Van Zandt 8/6/2017) Updated (10/20/2023)